autogluon/fev/README.md

 # fev
-A lightweight library for evaluating time series forecasting models.
+A lightweight library that makes it easy to benchmark time series forecasting models.

+- Extensible: Easy to define your own forecasting tasks and benchmarks.
+- Reproducible: Ensures that the results obtained by different users are comparable.
+- Easy to use: Compatible with most popular forecasting libraries.
-`fev` adds a thin wrapper on top of the Hugging Face (HF) [`datasets`](https://huggingface.co/docs/datasets/en/index) library, resulting in a lightweight but fully functional benchmarking solution.
+- Minimal dependencies: Just a thin wrapper on top of 🤗[`datasets`](https://huggingface.co/docs/datasets/en/index).

-Specifically, this package makes it easy to
-- define time series forecasting tasks
-- load time series data and generate train-test splits
-- evaluate model predictions
+### How is `fev` different from other benchmarking tools?

+Existing forecasting benchmarks usually fall into one of two categories:

+- Standalone datasets without any supporting infrastructure.
+These provide no guarantees that the results obtained by different users are comparable.
+For example, changing the start date or duration of the forecast horizon totally changes the meaning of the scores.
+- Bespoke end-to-end systems that combine models, datasets and forecasting tasks.
+Such packages usually come with lots of dependencies and assumptions, which makes extending or integrating these libraries into existing systems difficult.

-`fev` supports point & probabilistic forecasting, different types of covariates, as well as all popular forecasting metrics.
+`fev` aims for the middle ground - it provides the core benchmarking functionality without introducing unnecessary constraints or bloated dependencies.
+The library supports point & probabilistic forecasting, different types of covariates, as well as all popular forecasting metrics.

 ## Installation
 ```